Ridesharing Driver

 Can a Lyft driver make $1,000 in a week of driving?
-For many drivers, $1,000 per week is the magic number that makes rideshare worth full-time effort.
+For many drivers, $1,000 per week is the magic number that can turn rideshare into a full-time gig.

 We found many examples of Lyft drivers that have made over $1,000 per week.